4 minute read

 For example, if homes in a community typically sell for 95% of their list price, and your real estate commonly helps buyers negotiate deals at 90% of the list price, that can be a positive sign.
 However, many factors affect the sale-to-list ratio, so it isn’t the only reason to choose an agent.

 7. What specific skills do you offer that sets you apart from other agents?

 Real estate agents can have a wide range of training beyond their basic salesperson license.
 They may be a member of the National Association of Realtors or have earned local sales awards or distinctions.
-REALTORs can also complete training which would make them more qualified to help you buy into an active adult community, such as becoming a certified Seniors Real Estate Specialist (SRES).
+Real estate agents can also complete training that would make them more qualified to help you buy into an active adult community, such as becoming a certified Seniors Real Estate Specialist (SRES).